projectacrn/acrn-hypervisor/doc/tutorials/acrn_configurator_tool.rst

    .. image:: images/configure_vm_add.png
       :align: center

 #.
 Click **Export XML** to save the scenario configuration file.
 A dialog box
    appears, enabling you to save the file to a specific folder by inputting the absolute path to this folder.
-If you don’t specify a path, the file will be saved to the default folder:
+If you don't specify a path, the file will be saved to the default folder: ``acrn-hypervisor/../user_config/<board name>``.
-    ``acrn-hypervisor/../user_config/<board name>``.

    Before saving the scenario configuration file, the configurator validates the configurable items.
 If errors exist, the configurator lists all